Explorer (film): Critical reception

 On Rotten Tomatoes the film has a 100% rating based on reviews from 16 critics.
 On Metacritic it has score of 81 out of 100 based on reviews from 5 critics "universal acclaim".

 It has a 3 star review by Cath Clarke for the Guardian and a 5 star review by Robbie Collin for the Telegraph.
 Wendy Ide of The Observer gave the film a rating of 4 stars out of 5, which was higher than the rating awarded by the sister paper the Guardian.
 She called the film a "compelling portrait" of the subject.

 Empire contributor Ian Freer gave a 4 star rating, writing "If it adds little in the way of dissenting voices or a different viewpoint, Explorer tells the tale of a remarkable, stranger-than-fiction life and emerges as an affecting, entertaining portrait of a true eccentric".
-Nell Minow for RogerEbert.com gave the film a 3.5 star rating writing that the "organization of the film is distracting" however the subject is "never less than enthralling".
+Nell Minow for RogerEbert.com gave the film a 3.5 (out of 4) star rating writing that the "organization of the film is distracting" however the subject is "never less than enthralling".
+Kevin Maher of The Times gave it 4 out 5.